-Early in his career Pieter de Hooch painted several scenes set in a stable, and they share the quiet tranquillity for which he became known and appreciated.
-In them, he displays an interest in architectural detail and the unifying property of light, but with a still, enigmatic quality unique to him.
-This quality later permeates his images of young women in domestic settings, which often feature an unexplained figure in the background, like the one in this picture.
+Early in his career Pieter de Hooch painted several scenes set in stables, and they share the quiet tranquillity for which he became known and appreciated.
+They displays his interest in architectural detail and the unifying property of light, as well as a still, enigmatic quality unique to him.

-On the right, the clothes draped over a wooden plank catch the light, giving depth to the shadowy area behind it.
-The entrance is a fretwork of geometric shapes, a pane of stained glass with a central motif of a cloaked figure, perhaps of religious meaning, overhead.
+On the right of this scene, the clothes draped over a wooden plank catch the light, giving depth to the shadowy area behind it.
+The entrance is a fretwork of geometric shapes, including a pane of stained glass with a central motif of a cloaked figure, perhaps of religious meaning.
 To the left, sketchily painted objects hang on another wooden half wall; behind them, a web of narrow beams angle upwards to give great height to the ceiling overhead.

-De Hooch has kept his palette low-key here – browns, greys and ochre with small touches of dusty pinks and reds to enliven the picture: a small piece of cloth by the hunting horn on the floor, the man’s hat, the young woman’s sleeve and the visitor’s jacket, visible above the cloak swathed round his shoulders.
+De Hooch has here kept his palette low-key – browns, greys and ochre with small touches of dusty pinks and reds to enliven the picture: the man’s hat, the young woman’s sleeve and the incomer’s jacket, visible above the cloak swathed round his shoulders.
 Brightest of all, and almost exactly in the centre of the picture, is the small patch of glowing red that seems to stem from the baby’s shawl.

 Download an 800px wide, 72dpi copy of this image.